chipzx92/DataEngineeringI320/docs/presentations/dbt_intro/index.md

 * The second set of transformations transforms the dimensional tables into the ticket_sales_facts table.
 * The third set of transformations transforms the dimensional model into data products.

+These transformations are executed by a tool called `dbt`.

 ### Transformations using dbt

 We will use dbt as the tool to do these transformations. dbt does two very useful things for us:

-1) It automatically drops and creates tables for us.
+1) It automatically drops and creates tables for us, so we don't have to write that code.
 2) It allows us to declare dependencies between tables so we can control the flow of execution in a DAG.

-So if use dbt, this:
+So if use dbt, these SQL statements:

 ```sql
 DROP TABLE IF EXISTS analytics.avg_ticket_price_above_25;
 CREATE TABLE IF NOT EXISTS analytics.avg_ticket_price_above_25 AS